Cliveden: Cliveden House Hotel

-In 1990, they added the indoor swimming pool and spa treatment rooms in the walled garden, complementing the existing outdoor pool.
+In 1990 they added the indoor swimming pool and spa treatment rooms in the walled garden, complementing the existing outdoor pool.
 Also in 1990, a new 100-year lease was granted to run from 1984.
 In 1994 the conversion of the West wing from domestic offices to provide more bedrooms and two boardrooms (Churchill and Macmillan) was completed.
 There are 48 bedrooms and suites, all of which are named after previous owners and guests (e.g. Buckingham, Westminster).
 In addition to the Terrace Dining room, there are a further four private dining rooms.
 Three rooms are licensed for civil ceremonies and each year many couples are married at Cliveden.
 The hotel also leases Spring Cottage by the Thames, one of the key places in the Profumo affair, and offer it as self-contained accommodation.

 The hotel was listed on the London Stock Exchange for a period of time in the 1990s (as Cliveden Plc).:202 This company was bought in 1998 by Destination Europe, a consortium including Microsoft CEO Bill Gates.
 In the early years of the 21st century the lease was acquired by von Essen Hotels.

 In 2007, Cliveden House Hotel claimed to offer the "world's most expensive sandwich" at £100.
 The von Essen Platinum Club Sandwich was confirmed by Guinness World Records in 2007 to be the most expensive sandwich commercially available.
 Cliveden House was the "jewel in the crown" of Von Essen Hotels when the company collapsed in 2011.

 The lease to Cliveden Hotel was then purchased in February 2012 by the property developers Richard and Ian Livingstone, owners of London & Regional Properties, (also the new owners of the next-door 220-acre estate called Dropmore Park) who placed it under the management of Andrew Stembridge from Chewton Glen.
 In 2015 Natalie Livingstone, the wife of Ian Livingstone, published The Mistresses of Cliveden, a history of some of the female occupants of the house.
 In January 2015 the hotel closed for one month to carry out a refurbishment of the interior and for the National Trust to repair the roof.

 The hotel's insignia is that of the Sutherland family and consists of a coronet with interlaced "S"s and acanthus leaves.
 Three-dimensional versions of this insignia can be found on panels and radiator grills in parts of the house.
 The hotel's motto is "Nothing ordinary ever happened here, nor could it."

-In October 2021, the building was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund.
+In October 2021 the building was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund.

 Gardens and grounds

 The estate extends to 376 acre of which about 180 acre comprise the gardens, the rest being woodland and paddocks.
-The gardens are listed Grade I on the Register of Historic Parks and Gardens.
+The gardens are listed as Grade I on the Register of Historic Parks and Gardens.